The Journey so far...

 At the end of the year, NMA signed a contract of "complete artist control" with EMI (which included EMI giving a donation to a miners fund).
 The move surprised many people but the band were already looking beyond the confines of Britain and considered the deal to be the right one.
 In the Spring of 1985 the album "No Rest For The Wicked" and the single "No Rest" both reached the national top 40, but this success and now relative financial security had done little to soften NMA's confrontational attitude.
 They appeared on Top Of The Pops wearing T-shirts with a motif reading "Only Stupid Bastards Use Heroin" (a reaction against the fashionable drug of the time).

 Then, halfway through the "No Rest" tour, the day after their hometown gig, Stuart Morrow decided to leave the band for personal reasons.
-Frantic negotiations were made (by a strange unhappy co-incidence, on the very same day as the Bradford City fire disaster killed 56 people at a football match), but to no avail.
+Frantic negotiations were made (by a strange unhappy co-incidence, on the very same day as the Bradford City fire disaster killed 56 people at a local football match), but to no avail.
 As a result, Justin and Robert decided to follow up the success of "No Rest" with an acoustic song from the album "Better Than Them" which had not involved Stuart and accompanied it with three specially recorded acoustic tracks, a move of principle which dumbfounded EMI.
 By the summer, Stuart had been replaced by 17 year-old Jason 'Moose' Harris, whose first gig was at a benefit for the families of the fire tragedy, and the "No Rest" tour continued.
 Thatcher's victory over the miners, and by extension over all organised opposition, marked a new political reality.
 This, coupled with the shock of Stuarts's departure and increasing media hostility, resulted in the band taking an ever more defiant posture, exemplified by a typically fiery performance at the Glastonbury Festival.
 Then, despite being signed to Capitol Records in North America, all attempts to tour there were prevented when the band were refused visas.
 Many people, on both sides of the Atlantic, believed that this was for political reasons although this was never possible to prove.
 Instead, that autumn NMA set out on their first long tour of the European mainland, which unlike many UK acts, they found much to their liking, and later a trip to Japan.
 The year ended with yet another UK tour in support of a newly recorded EP: "Brave New World", a savage portrait of the Thatcher's Britain and "RIP", an equally furious study of the band's history thus far.

 If 1985 had been a traumatic year, then 1986 saw one of the band's many resurrections, with the legendary Glyn Johns agreeing to produce their third album.
 Though relations between band and producer were often difficult, Justin recalls the sessions as "the biggest musical learning curve of my life".
-"The Ghost Of Cain" was well received by the critics and audience and many people began to see a band that were capable of developing and changing and adjusting to new realities while still staying true to their own principles; this was a band that were now pursuing their own musical agenda, completely unmoved by the whims of the music industry or the expectations of fans.
+"The Ghost Of Cain" was well received by the critics and audience and many people began to see a band that were capable of developing and changing and adjusting to new realities while still staying true to their own principles - a band that were now pursuing their own musical agenda, completely unmoved by the whims of the music industry or the expectations of fans.
 Outside Britain, their name was slowly becoming known and in December of 1986, they finally made a first short tour of America.
 1987 was a year of full bloom.
 In January, Justin and Robert recorded an album with the poet Joolz Denby.
 Joolz had been the band's first manager and has remained as a driving force and responsible for all of the band's artwork from the beginning to the present day.
 She had previously made spoken word albums and a series of EPs with Jah Wobble but it was inevitable that she would collaborate with NMA.
 The album "Hex" was recorded at the very special Sawmills Studio, a unique place in Cornwall, only reachable at high tide by boat.
-Although the studio is now well known, at that time it was infrequently used and accommodation was in primitive cabins deep in the woods.
+Although the studio later became well known, at that time it was infrequently used and accommodation was in primitive cabins deep in the woods.
 From this new setting, and freed from the pressures of "being New Model Army", Justin and Robert were able to explore all kinds of ideas and musical avenues that their experience with Glyn Johns had opened up.
 Later, they both considered "Hex" to have been one of the creative highlights of their musical partnership, with its strong, romantic soundscapes acting as the perfect accompaniment to Joolz' poetry.

 Much of the writing of "Hex" had been done using samplers and the use of this new tool continued to take the band in unexpected directions.
 That summer they recorded the "Whitecoats" EP with its ecological lyric and mystical atmosphere.
 An interest in mysticism and spirituality had been becoming more and more apparent in Justin's lyrics (though this was no surprise to those who knew of his family's Quaker roots).
 The same summer, Red Sky Coven was born out of a group of friends who shared these interests and ideas.
 It included Justin, Joolz, singer-songwriter and storyteller Rev Hammer and musician Brett Selby.
 Together, the foursome decided to create a performance based on this friendship, a unique show which continues to tour on an occasional basis.